rettema/SkinWoundAssessment/source/pages/guidance.md

 * i. (cc1) The system SHALL audit each occurrence when a Record Entry is amended.
 * ii. (cc2) The system SHALL capture identity of the organization where Record Entry content is amended.
 * <div id="publish-box">iii. (cc3) The system SHALL capture identity of the patient who is subject of amended Record Entry content.</div>
-* <div id="publish-box">iv. (cc4) The system SHALL capture identity of the user who entered/authored Record Entry content amendment.</div>
+* iv. (cc4) The system SHALL capture identity of the user who entered/authored Record Entry content amendment.
 * v. (cc5) The system SHALL capture identity of the system application which amended Record Entry content.
 * vi. (cc6) The system SHALL capture the type of Record Event trigger (i.e., amendment).
 * <div id="publish-box">vii. (cc7) The system SHALL capture the date and time Record Entry content is amended.</div>